BasicAirData/Clinometer/README.md

 ## Translations

-We'll add the possibility to add Localizations using [Crowdin](https://crowdin.com) in the future.
+Do you want to add a new language to the app?<br>
+Do you want to help us in translations?<br>
+Join Us on [Crowdin](https://crowdin.com/project/clinometer) and help to translate and keep updated the app in your Language!

 ## Reference documents